 “My hope is that you find a piece that makes you stop and think, if only for a moment.
 Even if you’re not quite sure what it is that’s creating that response, art has achieved its purpose.”

 Her work can also be viewed on her Instagram page.

-Are You Taking Advantage Of The Historic Mill of Kintail (near Ottawa)?
+Are You Taking Advantage Of The Historic Mill of Kintail?

-Get your blood flowing with a jog along the Fitness Path, or overcome fatigue with some hiking through the extensive Mill of Kintail Conservation Area trails.
+Get your blood flowing by exploring the Mill of Kintail Conservation Area’s extensive trail system.
 Call (613) 256-3610 to ask how you can host your own group activities in the sunny outdoors, or use the site for other learning and recreational activities.